manasdas17/Sensor-Arduino-ESP8266-Raspi-LAMP/README.md

 Raspberry Pi has implemented a LAMP server which receive data values using a "GET" request.

 * Considerations:
-Some ESP8266 Firmware version have bugs.
+Some ESP8266 Firmware versions have bugs.
 These bugs won't affect if they are connected to a WiFi Network which same would be like "Name12"
 (name with some numbers and without space between characters).